jolynch/website/content/drafts/use_fast_data_algorithms.md

 * `md5`: It's slow and not resistant to collisions ... everything I love in a hash function.
 * [`sha1`](https://en.wikipedia.org/wiki/SHA-1): This hash is at least somewhat performant and isn't as completely broken as `md5`.
-We should probably still consider [it on shakey ground](https://en.wikipedia.org/wiki/SHA-1#SHAttered_%E2%80%93_first_public_collision) though.
+We should probably still consider [it on shaky ground](https://en.wikipedia.org/wiki/SHA-1#SHAttered_%E2%80%93_first_public_collision) though.
 * [`sha2`](https://en.wikipedia.org/wiki/SHA-2) (specifically `sha256`): An
-  ubiquitous hash and unlike `md5` and `sha1` it is still (as far as I know) still considered secure, so that is nice.
-Unfortunately this hash is noticeably slow when used in performance critical situations.
+  ubiquitous hash and unlike `md5` and `sha1` it is still considered secure, so that is nice.
+Unfortunately this hash is noticeably slow when used in performance critical applications.
-* [`sha3`](https://en.wikipedia.org/wiki/SHA-3): The latest and greatest
-  cryptographic hash.
+* [`sha3`](https://en.wikipedia.org/wiki/SHA-3): The latest hash that NIST standardized (because they had concerns about `SHA-2` that appear at this time somewhat unfounded).
 I was not able to find it packaged outside of `openssl` and it doesn't appear to have great `cli` or language support at this time.
 It's also still pretty slow.

 **Faster Choice**